 If there is an issue with your online booking, you can email the online booking enquiries team, see the link below for the email address.

 Selection of dates and times

-However, waiting times vary between centres and it is often the case that tests can be secured more quickly at another MOT test centre.
+Waiting times vary between centres and you may find you can get a test quicker at another MOT test centre.